baguwka/skillaz-task/README.md

 - .Net Core 2.1 (lts)

 # Notes
-In order to achive non-sequiential ids generation, you need to create a new implementation of `ILinksShortener`.
-Current implementation `Base62ByIdLinksShortener` allows to iterate ids alphabetical.
+In order to achive non-sequiential ids generation you need to resolve issue #2.
+Current implementation allows to iterate ids by alphabetical order.